 Admission Requirements for Freshman Students

 The University of Alabama employs a competitive admission process that includes reviewing and evaluating each application on an individual basis for an applicant’s abilities as a student and a scholar.
 Decisions about the potential for your academic success at UA are based on your performance on the ACT and/or SAT, your high-school grade point average, and your high-school course schedule.
-(For example: A student with a 21 ACT or 1000 SAT [critical reading and math scores only] along with a cumulative GPA of 3.0 should be successful at the University.)

 A Note About Test Scores

 - The University of Alabama will accept from both the previous SAT and the redesigned SAT (any SAT taken on or after March 5th, 2016).

 - If you have taken the previous SAT and the redesigned SAT, we will use your highest score for your admission and scholarship application reviews.
 Highest score will be determined by utilizing test score conversion by College Board.

 - The optional writing section in the redesigned SAT will not be required for admissions or scholarship purposes.

 - The writing section of the ACT will no longer be required for admissions or scholarship purposes.